Croatia national football team: Official formation

-The early history of Croatian football was delineated by a variety of unofficial sides as Croatia was not an independent entity until the late 20th century.
-Hugo Kinert first managed an unofficial side that played some international matches in 1918–19.
-In 1940, Jozo Jakopić led an unofficial national side representing the Yugoslav Banovina of Croatia in four friendly matches against Switzerland and Hungary.
+Various unofficial sides delineated the early history of Croatian football as Croatia was not an independent entity until the late 20th century.
+Hugo Kinert first managed an unofficial side that played international matches in 1918–19.
+In 1940, Jozo Jakopić led the national side representing the Yugoslav Banovina of Croatia in four friendly matches.
+Croatia's first official international match was a 4–0 win over Switzerland in their capital city, Zagreb, on 2 April 1940.
 Following the 1941 Axis invasion of Yugoslavia, Germany and Italy took control of Croatia, forming the Independent State of Croatia and installing Rudolf Hitrec as an unofficial manager for two years.
 The side played 15 friendly matches from its re-activation in FIFA in 1941 until the end of World War II.
 In 1945, Croatia returned to Yugoslavia as the People's Republic of Croatia with sides active until 1956.
-State authorities organised the Yugoslav Football Tournament in September 1945 to commemorate the end of World War II, where Croatia finished third behind the Yugoslav People's Army and Serbia.
-Croatia's only game as a constituent republic was a 5–2 win against Indonesia in 1956.
-During the nation's pre-independence, Croat footballers played for Yugoslavia at the 1956 Summer Olympics, the FIFA World Cup, and the UEFA European Championship until 1990.
+During the nation's pre-independence, Croat footballers played for Yugoslavia at the Summer Olympics, the FIFA World Cup, and the UEFA European Championship from 1956 to 1990.

-On 16 May 1991, three days before Croatia held an independence referendum, the last Yugoslav team to field Croatian players played the Faroe Islands.
-Croatia had made its unofficial international debut during modern times against the United States on 17 October 1990, winning 2–1, where they introduced the modern checkered jersey.
+Croatia debuted their modern checkered jersey against the United States on 17 October 1990, winning 2–1.
 Caretaker manager Dražan Jerković, led the de facto national side before their formal re-admission into FIFA on 3 July 1992, winning two more friendly games against Romania in December 1990 and Slovenia in June 1991.
-Stanko Poklepović took over management of the team and led them on an exhibition tour against Australia, before he was succeeded by Vlatko Marković in April 1993.
+Stanko Poklepović took over team management and led them on an exhibition tour against Australia, before he was succeeded by Vlatko Marković in April 1993.
 Croatia gained admission into UEFA in June 1993, three months after qualification for the 1994 World Cup started, missing their window to enter the competition.
 After winning a match against Ukraine in June 1993, Marković was succeeded by Miroslav Blažević in March 1994.